-- 3. In order to achieve rated hot water output, the capacity of the steam supply system must exceed the heater requirements as stated on the heater decal. - 4.
-A y-strainer with blow-down valve with piping to a suitable drain and a steam trap with piping to a suitable drain or condensate receiver plumbing must be installed in the steam supply piping near the appliance and upstream from the steam pressure regulating valve, if equipped. - 5.
-A steam pressure gauge must be installed in the steam piping near the appliance inlet and downstream from the steam pressure regulating valve, if equipped. - 6.
-Install the steam header, if supplied, using the supplied gaskets, grade 5 bolts, nuts and washers.
-Orient the steam gauge vertically. - 7.
-Connect the main steam trap(s) to the condensate return.
-The trap(s) must be located below the elevation of the condensate drain connection on the heat exchanger. - 8.
+- 4. In order to achieve rated hot water output, the capacity of the steam supply system must exceed the heater requirements as stated on the heater decal. - 5.
+A y-strainer with blow-down valve with piping to a suitable drain and a steam trap with piping to a suitable drain or condensate receiver plumbing must be installed in the steam supply piping near the appliance and upstream from the steam pressure regulating valve, if equipped. - 6.
+A steam pressure gauge must be installed in the steam piping near the appliance inlet and downstream from the steam pressure regulating valve, if equipped. - 7.
+If the optional steam header and optional steam isolation valves were shipped with the heater, install them using the supplied gaskets, grade 5 bolts and nuts, per the drawing show below.
+Install the steam pressure gauge into the coupling on the steam header and orient the gauge vertically.

+- 8. Connect the main steam trap(s) to the condensate return.
+The trap(s) must be located below the elevation of the condensate drain connection on the heat exchanger. - 9.
 Connect steam and condensate connections to the building system plumbing.
 The recommended methods of condensate distribution are: - a.
 Plumb to a condensate receiver and pump or vacuum return to the condensate return header. - b.
 Plumb to a pneumatic/electric actuated condensate pump trap for return to the condensate return header. - c.
 Plumb to drain (Requires additional make-up water at steam supply boiler).
 NOTE: In some applications where a heater is equipped with a sub-cooler, and condensate is plumbed to a drain, it may be necessary to add a restriction to the flow of condensate from the outlet of the sub-cooler.